Back

 We offer guidance on entry requirements in our eligibility section.
 Apply if you're uncertain, as we’ll work through the criteria with you to determine if you can proceed.

-The majority of your time is spent away either at sea or on location conducting small boat surveys.
-Tasks required within this specialised position include:
+You will spend your time away either at sea or conducting small boat surveys.
+The tasks required within this specialized position include:

-At sea you will have an important role to play in the ship’s operational organisation.
-During times, such as “action stations”, you may be a member of a small boats crew, refuelling at sea crew, and the man overboard recovery unit.
-Damage Control is an important aspect onboard all HMNZ Ships, and you will be required to participate in realistic fire and flood exercises.
-You could also be a member of a Beach Survey Team conducting beach surveys and reconnaissance in preparation for the landing of Defence Force personnel and stores, both in New Zealand and where required in the Pacific region.
+At sea you will have an important role to play in the ships operational organisation and be required to conduct watches on the bridge as either the helmsman (drive the ship) or bowman (lookout) working in shifts over a 24 hour period.
+During times, such as “action stations”, you may be a member of a small boats crew, refuelling at sea crew, and a man overboard recovery team.
+Damage control is an important aspect onboard all HMNZ Ships, and you will be required to participate in realistic fire and flood exercises.

 Benefits & allowances